kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - Pending
 - Stopping

 When you stop instance you stop virtual hardware, when you stop a guest OS you actually shut it down.
 When EC2 instance is stopped or any other state except running you're not charged.
-You get charged each minute.
+You get charged each hour.
 EBS volumes incur charges.
 You need to terminate EC2 instance and delete EBS to 100% prevent charging.

 When you **start EC2** instance **again** you can be on **another host** with **other Instance Storage Volume**.
 Also you get new IP address.